dotfortun/insta-feed-template/README.md

 ## Goal

-The goal of this project is to make a copy of an Instagram feed as an introduction to HTML and CSS.
+The goal of this project is to make a copy of an Instagram feed.
+The skills that we will be covering in this lesson are:

+* Intro HTML
+* Intro CSS
+* 3rd Party CSS (Bootstrap/Font Awesome)

 ## MVP Requirements